OfficeDev/Microsoft-Teams-Samples/samples/graph-teams-tag/nodejs/README.md

 This is a sample application where user can create, update, add or remove members of a tag.
 All of Graph CRUD operations related to tags can be performed within this sample.

-## Key features
+## Interaction with app

-1. Create new tags.
+- Create new tags.

 ![Create new tag](Images/CreateTagFlow.gif)

-2. View/Edit existing tags.
+- View/Edit existing tags.

 ![View/Edit tag](Images/ViewOrEditTagFlow.gif)